-Michael Bond, designer of the Rumbler, plans to recreate the original Subaru WRX Concept from 2013 for enthusiastic Subaru clients in the UK.
+Michael Bond, designer of the Rumbler, plans to recreate the original Subaru WRX Concept from 2013 for enthusiastic Subaru clients around the world.

-Restyling and enhancing the body profile front and rear, retuning the engine for added value and tweaking other features he plans to achieve something closer to the 2013 Concept model introduced by Subaru and which won approval from many enthusiasts round the world.
+Restyling and enhancing the body profile of the current production model WRX for 2014/15, retuning the engine for added value and tweaking other styling elements he plans to achieve something closer to the 2013 Concept model introduced by Subaru and which won approval from many enthusiasts round the world.